senresearch/julia-intro-docs/announcement.md

 without coding in C/C++?
 Have you heard of Julia but don't know how to get started?

-The Biostatistics Division of the Department of Preventive Medicine at UTHSC will be hosting a 2-hour introduction/tutorial session on the Julia programming language.
+The Biostatistics Division of the Department of Preventive Medicine and the TN-CTSI at UTHSC will be hosting a 2-hour introduction/tutorial session on the Julia programming language.